JYDENG4/stats220-/README.md

 - share it [JYDENG](https://github.com/JYDENG4)

 Do not fork, submit pull requests, or God forbid issues.
-You are free to check out my [companion website] at (https://jydeng.github.io/stats220-/)
+You are free to check out my [companion website](https://jydeng.github.io/stats220-/)